-With training in behavioral and social epidemiology, and health behavior and education, I’m a global health and international development research strategist and communications specialist.
-I have a specific focus on translational HIV research, rights and access to healthcare, and sustainable models for treatment in developing countries.
-I have a number of years of experience working in and with teams in 20 countries in sub-Saharan Africa, Latin America, Europe, and Southeast Asia.
+With training in behavioral and social epidemiology, health behavior, and education, I work as global health and international development research strategist and communications specialist.
+I have a specific focus on translational HIV research, rights and access to healthcare, and sustainable models for treatment in developing countries and resource poor settings.
+I have a number of years of experience working in and with teams in over 20 countries in sub-Saharan Africa, Latin America, Europe, and Southeast Asia.

-I completed my doctorate at Columbia University, where my training was dedicated to research and program direction in HIV, health disparities, and how those issues interplay with health systems.
+I completed my doctorate at Columbia University, where my training was dedicated to HIV, disparities in access to and quality of care, and how those issues interplay with broader social systems.
 My primary epidemiological and research focus is infectious disease in sexual health (including the impact of sexual violence in conflict); my primary applied focuses are international development and capacity building in low-middle income countries, and effectively translating and communicating science research for advocacy and policy.
-I completed a public health journalism fellowship at Columbia, where I was trained to articulate scientific research and epidemiological trends into messaging and communications for policy, advocacy and programs.
+I completed a public health journalism fellowship at Columbia, where I was trained to articulate scientific research and epidemiological trends into messaging and communications for policy, advocacy, and programs.